-- In June 2000, the Agency eliminated all homeowner uses, except ant and roach baits in child resistant packaging and fire ant mound treatments.
+- In June 2000, we eliminated all homeowner uses, except ant and roach baits in child resistant packaging and fire ant mound treatments.
 In addition, termiticide uses were phased out.

-- In 2000, EPA required that all uses of chlorpyrifos products in the U.S. be discontinued on tomatoes.
+- In 2000, we required that all uses of chlorpyrifos products in the U.S. be discontinued on tomatoes.
 Use on apples was restricted to pre-bloom and dormant application.
-The grape tolerance was lowered to reflect the labeled dormant application.
+The grape tolerance (maximum residue level) was lowered to reflect the labeled dormant application.

-- In 2002, EPA limited the use of chlorpyrifos on citrus and tree nuts as well other crops.
+- In 2002, we limited the use of chlorpyrifos on citrus and tree nuts as well other crops.

-- In 2012, EPA further limited the use of chlorpyrifos by significantly lowering pesticide application rates and creating “no-spray” buffer zones around public spaces, including recreational areas and homes.
+- In 2012, we further limited the use of chlorpyrifos by significantly lowering pesticide application rates and creating “no-spray” buffer zones around public spaces, including recreational areas and homes.

-- EPA issued a proposal on October 30, 2015, to revoke all chlorpyrifos tolerances.
+- On October 30, 2015, we proposed to revoke all chlorpyrifos tolerances.
 Learn about the proposal and read the Federal Register notice.

-Chlorpyrifos is currently undergoing registration review, a program that re-evaluates all pesticides on a 15-year cycle.
-In 2009, registration review of chlorpyrifos was initiated by the publication of the Preliminary Work Plan.
-All documents related to the registration review can be located in docket number EPA-HQ-OPP-2008-0850 located at www.regulations.gov
+Currently, chlorpyrifos remains registered as it undergoes registration review, a program that re-evaluates all pesticides on a 15-year cycle.
+Registration review ensures pesticides will not cause unreasonable adverse effects when used according to label directions and precautions and that there is a reasonable certainty of no harm from dietary and residential exposure.
+All documents related to the registration review can be located in the registration review docket EPA-HQ-OPP-2008-0850 located at www.regulations.gov

 - Chemical Search (EPA risk assessments, decisions, and other documents)